Time 30-60 minutes

 2. Web page

-In this tab we will put all the code for the web page.
-The code will be put in a constant called index_html[].
-Normally constants are declared at the start of the program, but to keep the program well organised we will have a complete tab dedicated to it.
-This is especially important as the web page can become quite large.
-We will use what is called a “header” to allow this to happen.
-Notice the extra bit of code before the constant is declared.
+In this tab, we will place all the code for the web page.
+The code will be stored in a constant called index_html[].
+Normally, constants are declared at the beginning of the program.
+However, to maintain a well-organised program structure, we will dedicate a separate tab to it.
+This is particularly important considering that the web page may become quite large.
+To facilitate this, we will utilize a “header”.
+Please take note of the additional piece of code preceding the declaration of the constant.

 //use a header to store html document